jcchoiling/voting-flask/README.md

     cd voting-flask

-create an virtual environment to run the demo
+create an virtual environment to run the demo.

     virtualenv venv

+##### *Just to remind this demo works well with python version 3.5 above, in case you have lower version and you want to create different version of python virtual environment.
+You will have to use the specific python to run the script as below.*

+        # virtualenv -p /usr/local/Cellar/python3/3.6.2/bin/python3.6 venv

 enable the virtual environment

-    . venv/bin/activate
+    source venv/bin/activate

 Last but not least, download the project dependency library by executing: